 - 1. Announce your arrival and the name of your child. - 2.
-Locate child and gather your child's belongings. - 3.
-Check your child out of the program on the iPad using Active CONNECT (required).
+Locate and gather your child's belongings.

+3. Parent/Guardian or authorized representative must check the child out of the program using Active CONNECT on the provided iPad. (required).